 For insurance purposes, your family must hold a valid Community League Membership to your local community.

 Capilano Playschool is a member of the Alberta Government Childcare Subsidy Program.
-See below for more information.
+Scroll to the bottom for more information on this service.

 To register for Capilano Playschool please see the following registration package.
 Please complete your registration form and return it with the registration fee (the $50 registration administration fee guarantees a spot for your child.
 It is a non-refundable deposit).

 As parents of a child registered at Capilano Playschool, you will be members of a parent-led cooperative playschool, which means that the existence of the school depends on your commitment and dedication throughout the year.
 The parent body works together toward common goals, the most important of which is to provide a happy, satisfying playschool for our children.
-Your annual opportunities in the playschool cooperative are:1) MANDATORY PARENT MEETINGS
+Your annual opportunities in the playschool cooperative are:

 All families are required to attend the two meetings held throughout the year.
 The CPSA Fall General Meeting will be announced soon.
 The meeting will held at Hardisty School.